 Manufactured in the north of England

 Proper stuff with a lifetime guarantee

 Our garments have been tested and perfected by us.
 We wear them every day.
 We want you to be able to rely on and be completely satisfied with everything you order from us at HebTroCo.
 That’s why all our clothing is guaranteed for life for manufacturing defects.
 If at any point your HebTroCo products become damaged, get them back to us and we’ll arrange for the item to be repaired or replaced or – if the item is no longer available – we will send goods of the same value.
-The guarantee doesn’t exclude damage that may have been caused by misuse, unusual wear and tear, accident or alteration, but we’ll always try and help you out whatever you’ve done.
+The guarantee doesn’t include damage that may have been caused by misuse, unusual wear and tear, accident or alteration, but we’ll always try and help you out whatever you’ve done.